Delavari-Alireza/book_keeping_DB/README.md

 The project is organized into four main phases:

 1. **Phase 1: Proposal (In Persian)**
    - This folder contains the proposal document detailing the project's scope, objectives, and initial plans.
-[View Proposal](/phaze%201)

 2. **Phase 2: EER Diagram**
    - The EER (Enhanced Entity-Relationship) diagram, representing the conceptual database design, is available in this folder.
-[View EER Diagram](/phaze%202)

 3. **Phase 3: Database Tables**
    - Here, you'll find the SQL scripts to create the necessary database tables based on the EER diagram.
-[View Database Tables](/phaze%203)

 4. **Phase 4: Flask Codes**
    - This folder houses the Flask application codes that implement the book keeping system.
-[View Flask Codes](/phaze%204)

 ## Installation and Setup